 For all of these reasons, Unruh and others have instead adopted an alternative approach to exploit the mathematical analogy between trans-sonic flowing water \cite{Weinfurtner:2010nu}, Bose-Einstein condensates \cite{MunozdeNova:2018fxv} and other analogue systems \cite{Drori:2018ivu} and the behaviour of quantum fields in the vicinity of a black hole horizon.
 While these experiments have successfully demonstrated the mathematical soundness of Hawking's solution, they may have fallen short in proving that the radiation is actually emitted by non-inertial bodies and that the underlying theory is indeed physically correct \cite{Crowther}.

-Electrons, instead, are much easier to accelerate.
-They would be the ideal detector to test the Unruh predictions.
-Large accelerations can already be realised in the laboratory using current high intensity lasers.
-For example, lasers with intensity $I_\text{L} \sim 10^{19}$ W/cm$^2$ can accelerate electrons to an Unruh temperature of about 1 eV \cite{Chen:1998kp}.
-While, in principle, this can be measured in the laboratory, there is a fundamental issue that has seldom been discussed in the literature: the electron is a point particle with no internal structure.
+Electrons, instead, are much easier to accelerate so are the ideal `detector' to test the Unruh predictions.
+Large accelerations can already be realised in the laboratory using high intensity lasers, e.g. lasers with intensity $I_\text{L} \sim 10^{19}$ W/cm$^2$ can accelerate electrons to an Unruh temperature of about 1 eV \cite{Chen:1998kp}.
+While, in principle, this can be measured in the laboratory, there is a fundamental issue that has seldom been discussed in the literature: the electron is a \emph{point} particle with no internal structure.